Land Clearing & Brush Removal in Garden Valley, CA

 Garden Valley's elevation of 2,602 feet and unique soil composition create specific requirements:

-• Naturally occurring asbestos in soil: Garden Valley has naturally occurring asbestos, common throughout El Dorado County.
-All our work includes professional dust control, environmental monitoring, and strict adherence to safety protocols—not optional extras, but standard practice for every project.
+- Naturally occurring asbestos in soil: Garden Valley has naturally occurring asbestos, common throughout El Dorado County.
+All work includes professional dust control, environmental monitoring, and strict adherence to safety protocols–not optional extras, but standard practice for every project.

-• Surface-focused work preferred: When possible, we recommend vegetation management techniques that minimize soil disturbance—brush removal, tree trimming, surface clearing.
+- Surface-focused work preferred: When possible, vegetation management techniques that minimize soil disturbance are recommended–brush removal, hazardous tree removal, surface clearing.
 These methods provide excellent fire protection while reducing ground disturbance.

 Local Environmental Knowledge

-We understand Garden Valley's unique environmental factors, including naturally occurring asbestos in local soil.
-Our team is trained in proper protocols, dust control, and safety measures specific to your community.
+Brushtech understands Garden Valley's unique environmental factors, including naturally occurring asbestos in local soil.
+The team is trained in proper protocols, dust control, and safety measures specific to the community.

 Professional Safety Protocols